linka-cloud/d2vm/README.md

 **Only building Linux Virtual Machine images is supported.**

-**Starting from v0.1.0, d2vm automatically run build and convert commands inside Docker when not running on linux**.
+Starting from v0.1.0, **d2vm** automatically run build and convert commands inside Docker when not running on linux or when running without *root* privileges.

+*Note: windows should be working, but is totally untested.*

 ## Supported VM Linux distributions: